dsarov/SPANDx/README.md

 -t [Sequencing technology used Illumina/Illumina_old/454/PGM] -p [Pairing of reads PE/SE]
--w [Window size in base pairs for BEDcoverage module] -z [include tri- and tetra-allelic SNPs in the SNP matrix]
+-w [Window size in base pairs for BEDcoverage module] -z [include tri- and tetra-allelic SNPs in the SNP matrix yes/no]

 SPANDx by default expects reads to be paired end, Illumina data in the format: STRAIN_1_sequence.fastq.gz for the first pair and STRAIN_2_sequence.fastq.gz for the second pair.
 Reads not in this format will be ignored.